 Al and his wife, Della, have five children.
 A daughter, Marisa; and four sons: Chad, Todd, Craig, and Blake.

-Al is the chairperson of the Parks, Recreation, and Culture committee.
-He is also on the Utilities and Environment and Protective Services committees.
+Al is the chairperson of the Parks, Recreation, and Culture committee and sits on the Utilities and Environment and Protective Services committees.

 Town Councillor - Jill Roy

 Jill Roy was born and raised in the Maple Creek area.
 She was first voted to Town Council in 2018, through a by-election.
 Jill was re-elected to Town Council for a 4-year term on November 17, 2020.

 For the past fourteen years, Jill has worked as the Office Manager at Cowtown Livestock Exchange, Inc. The cattle industry is an ever-changing business, with new legislations and market demands, Jill learns something new every day.

 She has been involved in many recreation boards in Maple Creek including Minor Sports, Arena Board, Slo-pitch committee, and most recently, Golf Club Executive.

 Jill and her husband, Al, have been married for 22 years.
 Together, they have two sons, Matthew and Jeffrey.
 They have one grandchild.